cision-batag/spring-boot-prometheus-grafana-sample/README.md

 docker-compose up -d
 ```

-Three applications are going to start.
+The following applications are going to start:

 Application                 | URL
 --------------------------- |----------------------